Coal in Poland: Coal policy

+CO2 and health impact

 Coal mines are affecting the public health of the Polish population.
 Greenpeace found out that in Poland 5,400 people per year die as a consequence of the pollution through the burned coal.
 There is also a link between the impact of air pollution on the public health of people.
 Pollution of coal mines in Poland caused approximately 630 cases of chronic bronchitis, 1,310 admissions to the hospitals, in total 359,200 and 27,830 asthma attacks for children under 18 years.

+Between 2010 and 2020, Poland observed a reduction in energy-related CO2 emissions, particularly from coal, which is a significant source of the country's emissions.
+CO2 emissions attributable to coal usage declined from 215 million tonnes (Mt) in 2010 to 157 Mt in 2020, representing 58% of Poland's total energy-related emissions by the end of the decade.

 Environment

 Coal mining has dropped the water level of Lake Ostrowskie by almost two meters in the Kuyavia–Pomerania and the lakes in the Powidz Landscape Park.
 According to the University of Life Sciences in Poznań, the water drainage in the Kleczew brown coal mining areas has formed craters in the area.

 In April 2008, five thousand people demonstrated in Kruszwica to protect cultural heritage and the nature reserve at Lake Gopło, against the Tomisławice opencast mine, which was due to open in 2009.
 This was the first protest of its kind in the country's history.
 Gopło Millennium Park (Nadgoplański Park Tysiąclecia) is protected by the European Union's Natura 2000 program and includes a major bird sanctuary.